LUMC/pytest-workflow/docs/running_pytest_workflow.rst

   again with the same ``basetemp`` directory.
   DO NOT use ``--basetemp`` on directories where none of the contents should be deleted.

+The temporary directories created are copies of pytest's root directory, the directory from which it runs the tests.
+If you have lots of tests, and if you have a large repository, this may take a lot of disk space.
+To alleviate this you can use the ``--symlink`` flag which will create the same directory layout but instead symlinks the files instead of copying them.
+This is *slower* for lots of small files, and it carries with it the risk that the tests may alter files from your work directory.
+If there are a lot of large files and files are used read-only in tests, then it will use a lot less disk space and be faster as well.

 Running multiple workflows simultaneously
 -----------------------------------------